pebble-hacks/cordova-plugin-pebblekit/README.md

 phone app has gone to in to the background.
 (See [here](#keepAlive) for more detail)

 __note__ - Acking and Nacking the message is taken care of for you.
+If sending data, the base64 representation will be received on the JS side.

 __Example__